-To define $_2\mathcal{CO}$, we consider a subset of the moduli space of disks with $k+l+2$ boundary punctures, and an internal marked point.
-We label the boundary punctures $p_{out}, q_1, \ldots, q_k, p_{in}, q_{k+1}, \ldots, q_{k+l}$ in order around the boundary, and consider the moduli space of disks such that, if we parametrize the disk as the unit disk in $\C$, then $p_{in}$ lies at $-1$, $p_{out}$ lies at $+1$, and the internal marked point lies on the real axis (see Figure \ref{fig:2CO}).
-We choose strip-like ends so that $p_{out}$ is outgoing, and all other punctures are incoming.
-We make a consistent choice of perturbation data for this moduli space, and consider the corresponding moduli space of pseudoholomorphic disks.
+To define $_2\CO$, we consider a subset of the moduli space of discs with $k+l+2$ boundary punctures, and an internal marked point.
+We label the boundary punctures $p_{out}, q_1, \ldots, q_k, p_{in}, q_{k+1}, \ldots, q_{k+l}$ in order around the boundary, and consider the moduli space of discs such that, if we parametrize the disc as the unit disc in $\C$, then $p_{in}$ lies at $-1$, $p_{out}$ lies at $+1$, and the internal marked point lies on the real axis (see Figure \ref{fig:2CO}).
+We define the boundary puncture $p_{out}$ to be outgoing, and all other punctures to be incoming.
+We make a consistent choice of strip-like ends and perturbation data for this moduli space, and consider the corresponding moduli space of pseudoholomorphic discs.

-Boundary conditions for this moduli space correspond to generators of $_2CC^*(\mathcal{A})$ (see Section \ref{subsec:hhi}).
-Counting rigid pseudoholomorphic disks in this moduli space, with the marked point constrained to lie on a pseudocycle, defines a map
+Boundary conditions for this moduli space correspond to generators of $_2CC^*(\cA)$ (see \S \ref{subsec:hhi}).
+Counting rigid pseudoholomorphic discs in this moduli space, with the marked point constrained to lie on a pseudocycle, defines a map

-The by now familiar arguments show that it is well-defined and independent of the choices made in its construction.
-The argument of \cite[Proposition 5.6]{Ganatra2012}, adapted to the present setting, shows that it coincides with $\mathcal{CO}$.
+The by-now-familiar arguments show that it is well-defined and independent of the choices made in its construction.
+The argument of \cite[Proposition 5.6]{Ganatra2012}, adapted to the present setting, shows that it coincides with $\CO$.
+More precisely, for any $A_\infty$ category $\cA$ there exists an explicit quasi-isomorphism $\Psi: CC^*(\cA) \to {}_2 CC^*(\cA)$ \cite[Equation (2.200)]{Ganatra2012}, and in the case of the Fukaya category, there is an explicit homotopy between $\Psi \circ \CO$ and $_2\CO$, given by counting a moduli space of pseudoholomorphic discs with boundary conditions analogous to those defining $_2\CO$, but the marked point $p_{in}$ is allowed to vary between $-1$ and $+1$ along the lower boundary of the disc (see \cite[Figure 8]{Ganatra2012} for a picture).

-One defines $_2 \mathcal{OC}$ using the same moduli space, with $p_{out}$ now regarded as an incoming strip-like end.
-Similar arguments show that it is well-defined, independent of choices made in its construction, and coincides with $\mathcal{OC}$.
+One defines $_2 \OC$ using the same moduli space of domains, but with $p_{out}$ now regarded as an incoming boundary puncture, and the perturbation data modified accordingly.
+Similar arguments show that it is well-defined, independent of choices made in its construction, and coincides with $\OC$.

-\begin{remark} To show that $\mathcal{CO}$ is an algebra homomorphism, and $\mathcal{OC}$ is a $QH^*(X)$-module homomorphism, we consider the same moduli space, except with two internal marked points, constrained to lie on the real axis in a prescribed order. \end{remark}
+\begin{remark} To show that $\CO$ is an algebra homomorphism, and $\OC$ is a $QH^*(X)$-module homomorphism, we consider the same moduli space, except with two internal marked points, constrained to lie on the real axis in a prescribed order. \end{remark}